YairZeruya/websites_API/README.md

 python app.py
 ```

-3. Create a SQLite database file named `websites.db` in the project directory (created automatically in the code).
+After running the app a SQLite database file named `websites.db`created in the project directory.

 The API will be available at [http://localhost:8088/apidocs](http://localhost:8088/apidocs).